hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-structured-selects.md

     </dao>

 The method `retrieveActiveAccounts` does not define new VOs, but reuses the existing VO and returns a `List<AccountVO>`.
-Of course, this VO includes all custom behavior the developer may have added.
+This VO includes all custom behavior the developer may have added.

-Of course the same rules shown in the previous case apply.
+The same rules shown in the previous case apply.
 Not all columns need to be retrieved, and parameters can be applied.

+The "Single VO return" must be read as "columns belonging to a single VO", not as "returning a single row".
+Structured Selects are assumed to return multiple rows in a List structure.

+## Query Return Mode

+Unlike Flat Selects, Structured Selects can only use the `list` mode.

 ## Extra Expressions